JorgenRingen/microservice-samples/README.md

 # Microservice Samples
-Shows how a simple sample-application can be implemented with different technology stacks.
+Shows how a simple REST API can be implemented with different technology stacks.

 ## Application

 Implementations can be found in the subfolders.
 Please name the application folder by listing the most essential technologies separated by underscore (for example: spring-boot_spring-data-jpa_spring-web).
-If the application is "work in progress", please postfix the folder name with "wip_"
+If the application is "work in progress", please prefix the folder name with "wip_"

 ### API
-All applications must implement a CRUD-style REST-api according to [this swagger specification.](https://github.com/JorgenRingen/microservice-samples/blob/master/swagger.yml)
+All applications must implement a CRUD-style REST-api according to this [swagger definition](https://app.swaggerhub.com/apis/JorgenRingen/microservice-samples/0.9#/)

 <img src="https://i.imgur.com/wPQ0GYz.png" width="75%" height="75%">